skupperproject/skupper-website/input/start/index.md

 ## Step 3: Establish the Skupper infrastructure

-The `skupper init` command installs the Skupper infrastructure in the current namespace.
+The `skupper init` command installs the Skupper router, proxy, and related resources in the current namespace.

 ### Install the infrastructure